lupomontero/backbone-validator/README.md

 var model = new MyModel();
 model.on('invalid', function (m, err) {
   // Validation failed
-  // `err` will be a string with the error message.
+  // `err` will be an object with the error message {type:'message'}.
 });
 model.set({ type: 'not user' }, { validate: true });
 ```